Forest Service, USDA; Fish and Wildlife Service, Interior.

-These adjustments are necessary because of the need to provide additional subsistence opportunity for harvest of a rapidly expanding caribou population in Units 9(D) and 10 (Unimak Island) and to enhance productivity of a declining moose population in a portion of Unit 24.
+These adjustments are necessary because of the need to enhance productivity of a declining moose population in portions of Units 22B and 24.
 These actions are authorized and in accordance with 50 CFR 100.19(d-e) and 36 CFR 242.19(d-e).

 The Board finds that additional public notice and comment requirements under the Administrative Procedure Act (APA) for these adjustments are impracticable, unnecessary, and contrary to the public interest.
 Lack of appropriate and immediate measures could seriously affect the continued viability of wildlife populations, adversely impact subsistence opportunities for rural Alaskans, and would generally fail to serve the overall public interest.
 Therefore, the Board finds good cause pursuant to 5 U.S.C.
 553(b)(3)(B) to waive additional public notice and comment procedures prior to implementation of these actions and pursuant to 5 U.S.C.
 553(d)(3) to make this rule effective as indicated in the DATES section.

 National Environmental Policy Act Compliance